+Let's Practice

+Initiates a practice session that demonstrates how to improve recognition by the system.
-• Using the Address Book

-Tutorial for using the Address Book.

-• Finding a Street Address

-Tutorial for Finding a Street Address.

-Tutorial for making a phone call by voice command operation.

-Help on Speaking

-Displays useful tips for how to correctly speak commands in order for them to be properly recognized by the system.

-Voice Recognition Settings

-Describes the available Voice Recognition settings.

-Adapting the System to Your Voice

-Tutorial for adapting the system to your voice.
+- Using the Address Book Tutorial for using the Address Book. - Finding a Street Address Tutorial for Finding a Street Address. - Placing Calls Tutorial for making a phone call by voice command operation. - Help on Speaking Displays useful tips for how to correctly speak commands in order for them to be properly recognized by the system. - Voice Recognition Settings Describes the available Voice Recognition settings. - Adapting the System to Your Voice Tutorial for adapting the system to your voice.

-USING THE SYSTEM
+USING THE SYSTEM Initialization

-Initialization

 When the ignition switch is placed in the ON position, NISSAN Voice Recognition is initialized, which takes a few seconds.
 When completed, the system is ready to accept voice commands.
-If the $r{\rm msc}$ switch is pressed before the initialization completes the display will show the message: "Phonetic data downloaded.
-Please wait." or a beep sounds.
+If the system is pressed before the initialization completes, the display will show the message: "System not ready." or a beep sounds.